-Mark is an Associate in the Construction team at Clarke Willmott, specialising in both contentious and transactional construction law.
+Mark is a Senior Associate in the Construction team at Clarke Willmott, specialising in both contentious and transactional construction law.
 He has a wide range of litigious experience including handling litigation and adjudications, as well as mediation and other forms of dispute resolution procedure.

 Mark also has a wide experience of non-contentious construction law including development work, project management and general procurement work, including the preparation and negotiation of building contracts, consultant appointments, warranties and other construction project documentation.